hapax/hapax.github.io/assets/psychology-time.md

 definitions (e.g. I can send a message to the slice) are *causal*, and therefore take me out of the set of timelike slices $\Sigma$.
-(Here, I am ignoring the issue of global hyperbolicity, but it is not really relevant since the same issues arises near a star.)
+(Here, I am ignoring the issue of global hyperbolicity, but it is not really relevant since the same issues arise near a star.)

 One suspects that, in asking these questions about the person falling into a black hole, language has "gone on holiday" (Wittgenstein).